Shop History

 Staff - Jennifer

-packages are mailed to you Jennifer has handled it at least from the
+packages are mailed to you Jennifer most likely has handled from the

 pretty